$S^3$: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks: Abstract

 \section{Abstract}

-Shift neural networks reduce computation complexity by removing expensive multiplication operations and quantizing continuous weights into low-bit discrete values, which are fast and energy efficient compared to conventional neural networks.
-However, existing shift networks are sensitive to the weight initialization, and also yield a degraded performance caused by vanishing gradient and weight sign freezing problem.
-To address these issues, we propose \Sthree low-bit re-parameterization, a novel technique for training low-bit shift networks.
+Shift neural networks reduce computation complexity by removing expensive multiplication operations and quantizing continuous weights into low-bit discrete values, which are fast and energy-efficient compared to conventional neural networks.
+However, existing shift networks are sensitive to the weight initialization and yield a degraded performance caused by vanishing gradient and weight sign freezing problem.
+To address these issues, we propose S$^3$ re-parameterization, a novel technique for training low-bit shift networks.
 Our method decomposes a discrete parameter in a sign-sparse-shift 3-fold manner.
-In this way, it efficiently learns a low-bit network with a weight dynamics similar to full-precision networks and insensitive to weight initialization.
-Our proposed training method pushes the boundaries of shift neural networks and shows 3-bit shift networks out-performs their full-precision counterparts in terms of top-1 accuracy on ImageNet.
+This way, it efficiently learns a low-bit network with weight dynamics similar to full-precision networks and insensitive to weight initialization.
+Our proposed training method pushes the boundaries of shift neural networks and shows 3-bit shift networks compete with their full-precision counterparts in terms of top-1 accuracy on ImageNet.